Cora-Protocol/docs/README.md

 ---
 description: >-
-  Welcome to the Cora2 Protocol docs.
+  Welcome to the Cora Protocol docs.
 This documentation aims to provide a high-level overview of the protocol and its existing components.
 ---